Qualified applications will be processed in the order of receipt. Directors are urged to submit applications as early as possible.

 Directors may choose repertoire deemed suitable for their groups and the festival.
 There are no required piece and sight-reading is not a part of the festival format.
 Bands may perform two or three contrasting selections that do not exceed thirteen minutes.
 Each band is allocated twenty-five minutes for set-up, performance, and exit.

 The Don Marcouiller Best of Class Trophy, given for the finest performance in each of the five classes, will be awarded immediately following the last scheduled performance of the festival.
 To be eligible this trophy bands must have received a I, I-, or a II+ rating.

 It is recommended that bands arrive at Southeast Polk High School one hour prior to scheduled performance times.
-To avoid congestion and unnecessary waiting please do not arrive earlier.
-The high school is located at 7945 Northeast University Avenue in Pleasant Hill, Iowa.
+To avoid congestion and unnecessary waiting it is requested that they do not arrive earlier.
+The high school is located at 7945 NE University Avenue in Pleasant Hill, Iowa.
 Southeast Polk personnel will direct bands to the gymnasium/homeroom and buses to a parking area upon arrival.

 Bands will be ushered to the warm-up room twenty-five minutes prior to performances.
 The room contains chairs and stands, but no percussion equipment.

 A staff crew will set the stage for each performing band using a seating chart provided by directors upon arrival at the festival.
 When the stage is set, bands will be ushered from the warm-up room to the stage.
 After performing, bands will be directed back to the homeroom where equipment and cases may be picked up and returned to buses.
 Bands may either leave the campus or return to the auditorium to hear other ensemble performances.

 Bands will be critiqued by a panel of three outstanding conductor-adjudicators selected for their professional qualifications, knowledge of school bands, and their sincere interest in the music education of young people.